jwortmann/Eternity2Puzzles.jl/docs/src/index.md

 julia> solve!(puzzle)
 ```

-To open a visualization of the puzzle board use
+To open a visualization of the puzzle board in your default image viewer use

 ```julia-repl
 julia> preview(puzzle)